Erie Bluffs State Park

 Erie Bluffs State Park is a 587 acre Pennsylvania state park in Girard and Springfield Townships, Erie County, Pennsylvania in the United States.
 The park is the largest undeveloped stretch of land overlooking Lake Erie in Pennsylvania.
 Erie Bluffs State Park is just north of Pennsylvania Route 5 near Lake City and 12 mi west of Erie.
 It is one of Pennsylvania's newest state parks.

-The park is 1 of 5 Pennsylvania State Parks that are in the path of totality for the 2024 solar eclipse, with 3 minutes and 44 seconds of totality.
+The park was one of four Pennsylvania State Parks in the path of totality for the solar eclipse of April 8, 2024, with 3 minutes and 44 seconds of totality.

 Ecology

 Most of the Lake Erie coastline in Pennsylvania is highly developed.
 Erie Bluffs State Park is the largest undeveloped stretch of coastline in Pennsylvania.
 It is therefore highly prized as an example of the wild nature that once stretched up and down the coast of Lake Erie.
 This 1 mi stretch of coastline is at an elevation of 636 ft.
 It features bluffs approximately 90 ft tall, patches of old-growth forest, rare, endangered and threatened plant species, a "world-class" steelhead fishery, a savanna ecosystem, wetlands and several archaeological sites.

 The Pennsylvania Department of Conservation and Natural Resources in cooperation with the Western Pennsylvania Conservancy conducted a biological survey in the summer of 2004 at Erie Bluffs State Park.
 Their goal was to survey the forests, streams, and beaches of the park for every species of wild bird, fish, reptile, mammal, amphibian, plant, and insect that they could find.
 Biologists from Carnegie Museum, Shippensburg University of Pennsylvania, Gannon University, the Cleveland Museum of Natural History, the Pennsylvania Game Commission, the Pennsylvania Fish and Boat Commission, the Western Pennsylvania Conservancy and the Pennsylvania Department of Environmental Protection took part in the survey and found: